GothicKit/ZenKit/docs/engine/objects/zCVobStair.md

 Used to mark staircase models in Gothic I only.
 This type of VObject was taken into account by the NPC pathfinding routines to properly ascend and descend staircases.

+!!! warning
+    This VObject is only available in Gothic I.

 <ul class="sp-list">
     <li class="sp-type"><a href="../zCVob/">zCVob</a></li>
     <li class="sp-type">